Ryan Papenhuyzen

+Papenhuyzen won the 2020 NRL Grand Final with Melbourne, winning the Clive Churchill Medal.
+He also played in the 2024 NRL Grand Final with the Storm.
+He represented the Australia title-winning inaugural 9's side in 2019.

 Early life

 Papenhuyzen was born in Sydney, Australia, and is of Dutch descent.

-He grew up in Kellyville, New South Wales, was educated at Oakhill College, Castle Hill and represented the 2015 Australian Schoolboys.
+He grew up in Kellyville, New South Wales, was educated at Oakhill College, Castle Hill where he played three seasons of rugby union in the College's 1st XV (2014-16) and also represented the 2015 Australian Schoolboys in rugby league.
 After graduating high school, he attended Australian Catholic University studying degree in Physical Activity, Health and Exercise Science.

 He played touch football and played his junior rugby league for Kellyville Bushrangers, Dundas Shamrocks and the Hills District Bulls before being signed by Balmain Tigers.

 Career

 Early career

 Papenhuyzen played his junior representative rugby league for Balmain in the S. G. Ball Cup and Harold Matthews Cup.
 He later played for the Wests Tigers NRL Under-20s team.
 He then signed with Melbourne after he was released by the Wests Tigers due to the club wishing to re-sign James Tedesco.

-At Melbourne Papenhuyzen played for their under 20s and feeder team Sunshine Coast Falcons for 2018.
-With consistent performances he gained selection for New South Wales under 20s State of Origin.
+At Melbourne, Papenhuyzen played for their under 20s and feeder team Sunshine Coast Falcons for 2018.
+With consistent performances, he gained selection for New South Wales under 20s State of Origin.

 2019

 He made his Melbourne debut while he was only 20 years old in round 4 of the 2019 NRL season against the Canterbury-Bankstown Bulldogs.
 He had his Melbourne jersey (cap number 194) presented to him by former Melbourne player Billy Slater.

-Papenhuyzen had a breakout performance in round 9 against the Parramatta Eels at Suncorp Stadium, coming onto the field in the 49th minute, he scored a try, ran for 137 metres and had 3 line breaks, 2 line break assists and 2 try assists as Melbourne won 64–10.
+Papenhuyzen had a breakout performance in round 9 against the Parramatta Eels at Suncorp Stadium.
+Coming onto the field in the 50th minute, he scored a try, ran for 137 metres, and had three line breaks, two line-break assists and two try assists as Melbourne won 64–10.

-On 7 October, Papenhuyzen earned his first representative jersey as he was named in the Australian side for the 2019 Rugby League World Cup 9s.
-Later that day, he was named at fullback in the U23 Junior Kangaroos squad.
-Papenhuyzen scored 2 tries in the Junior Kangaroos’ 62–4 victory over France.
+On 8 October, Papenhuyzen earned his first representative jersey as he was named in the Australian side for the 2019 Rugby League World Cup 9s.
+Later that day, he was named at fullback in the Under-23s Junior Kangaroos squad.
+Papenhuyzen scored two tries in the Junior Kangaroos’ 62–4 victory over France.

 2020

 In a Round 8 match against the Sydney Roosters, Melbourne were down 25-24 with 40 seconds remaining.
 Melbourne regathered from the kick-off and with time running out, Papenhuyzen kicked an equalising field goal, his first in the NRL.

-In the 2020 NRL Grand Final, which Melbourne won 26-20, Papenhuyzen won the Clive Churchill Medal for his Man of the Match performance.
+In the 2020 NRL Grand Final, which Melbourne won 26–20, Papenhuyzen won the Clive Churchill Medal for his Man of the Match performance.

 Papenhuyzen was selected in the NSW Origin squad for the 2020 State of Origin series, but was withdrawn from selection for game one through injury.
 He was not selected in the team for either game two or three.